khulnasoft-bot/control-panel/docs/sso.md

 # Single sign-on

-Koyeb users can sign in to some third party websites using SSO.
+Snipkit users can sign in to some third party websites using SSO.
 Currently, this is possible for:

-- Canny (feedback.koyeb.com)
+- Canny (feedback.snipkit.com)
-- Discourse (community.koyeb.com)
+- Discourse (community.snipkit.com)

 When users want to log in, they click a button that redirected them to the control panel, where they can authenticate (if needed).
 Once they're logged in, the control panel redirects back to where they came from,